jalovejoy/swamp_score_calculator/ReadMe.md

 3) Develop a tool to determine a food swamp score at the street address level.
 4) Examine the efficacy of the street address level food swamp score for predicting healthcare outcomes at the patient level.

+### Data Collection
 For the FIPS County level study, data is collected from the USDA Food Atlas, USDA Economic Research Service, the Center for Disease Control and Prevention, the American Community Survey, and the 2010 US Census.
-The street address level data is collected using the [Google Places API](https://developers.google.com/places/web-service/intro).

-This study does not attempt to optimize a prediction (r<sup>2</sup> score) for obesity but rather intends to identify the efficacy of food swamps as a predictor at a statistically significant (p < 0.001) level.
-Using the same controls applied in the [Cooksey-Stowers et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5708005/) study (Food Desert, Recreation Facilities, Natural Amenities, Milk/Soda Price Ratio, % Black, % Hispanic, Poverty Rate, County Size), significant relationships are found between food swamp scores and obesity, diabetes, deaths from strokes, and life expectancy.
-The findings from this stage emphasize the importance of food quality on health and support the idea that a food swamp metric is a valuable healthcare indicator.
-The notebooks for these results can be found under code/.

-Additionally, this project successfully built a tool to calculate food swamp scores at the street address level.
-As of 2019-05-16 data on over 15,000 businesses (fast food restaurants, convenience stores, grocery stores) have been collected.
-[Staple Health](https://staplehealth.io/) is currently testing this tool on HIPAA protected patient data to determine its efficacy as an input in their machine learning models.
-Results are expected by June 10.
-The notebooks for these can be found under code/granular/.

-### Data Dictionary
 | Variable | Level | Definition | Format | Source | Year |
 |-------------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|------------------------------|-------------------------|
 | food_swamp_14 | FIPS County | Defined as (number of fast food restaurants + number of convenience stores / number of grocery stores) | Float | USDA Food Atlas | 2014 |